sharikak54/sharikak54.github.io/_cases/moth_airplane_swapped.md

 Description TODO

-A moth and airplane that are the same color.
-Distinguished from the <a href="moth_airplane_swapped.html">different-color moth/airplane case</a>.
+A moth and airplane that are different colors.
+Distinguished from the <a href="moth_airplane.html">same-color moth/airplane case</a>.